Ramish93/AWS-Cloud-Practioner-Prep/README.md

 - security and compliance is shared responsibility of AWS and customer.
   1. AWS is responsible for Security of Cloud, customer is responsible for security in the cloud.
      ![shared Responsibility](./assets/sharedResponsibility.png?raw=true "sharedResponsibility")
+- AWS manages the security of the following assets:

+– Facilities

+– Physical security of hardware

+– Network infrastructure

+– Virtualization infrastructure

+Customers are responsible for the security of the following assets:

+– Amazon Machine Images (AMIs)

+– Operating systems

+– Applications

+– Data in transit

+– Data at rest

+– Data stores

+– Credentials

+– Policies and configuration

 2. AWS well-architected framework: (probably memorize them)